 - Due Date: Before the date of renewal.

-- Pandora does not currently charge a renewal fee.
+- Pandora does not currently charge a successor fee.

-- This fee is payable only if you renew your franchise rights and Pandora charges a renewal fee at the time you seek to renew.
+- This fee is payable only if you renew your franchise rights and Pandora charges a successor fee at the time you seek to renew.

 12. Supplier Review Fee: Pandora’s actual costs and expenses, not to exceed $300 per day